federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 Milan is my hometown and the city I currently live in, so I'm curious to find out how large the local OpenStreetMap community is, and, from a broader perspective, how seriously the project is taken in Italy.

+The sample used for this project was one-tenth the size of the original OSM file (i.e., _k_ = 10) [see: [make_sample.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/make_sample.py)].

 ## Data auditing and main problems encountered
 To audit the OSM file I used Python's `re` (regular expressions) module.
 I concentrated on four key features: street names `key=addr:street`, postal codes `key=addr:postcode`, city names `key=addr:city` and cuisines `key=cuisine`.
 The following are the main issues I encountered [see: [audit.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/audit.py)].
 ### Street names